The Association for Animal Welfare Advancement Learning Center

 The adoption process is based on creating trust and respect between adopters and the organization with a focus on creating the best outcomes for the people and animals involved.
 Does your process look for reasons to place an animal into a home or does it focus on why a home is not a good fit?

-In part two of the Adoption Best Practices series, we will show you how to assess your adoption process and offer ideas to improve the experience for both potential adopters and staff.
+In part one of the Adoption Best Practices series, we will show you how to assess your adoption process and offer ideas to improve the experience for both potential adopters and staff.
 We will discuss:

 - Components of a selection process and criteria based on the organization’s resources and philosophies, as well as the community’s needs

 - How to apply your criteria to match the right animal with the right family and lifestyle as soon as possible